 With many years of experiencing helping people to claim brain injury compensation under highly challenging circumstances, the personal injury team at Roythornes have the seasoned legal expertise and sensitive personal approach you need at this difficult time.

-The strength of our legal expertise and the service we offer our clients has been independently recognised with the Law Society’s Personal Injury accreditation and with Tier 4 ranking for Personal Injury Claims by the Legal 500.
+The strength of our legal expertise and the service we offer our clients has been independently recognised with the Law Society’s Personal Injury accreditation and with a top ranking for Personal Injury in the Legal 500.

 We will then provide an honest assessment of whether we think your claim merits further investigation, as well as the process involved, likely damages available and the options for funding your claim.